 - If the complaint is found to lack merit, then the Associate Dean, Student Affairs will report this opinion to the Chairperson of the Student Affairs Committee.
 If the Student Affairs Committee agrees with the recommendation, then the Chair of the Student Affairs Committee will file a written report with the Office of the WCUCOM Dean.
 The individuals involved shall be notified electronically by the WCUCOM Dean that the complaint has been dismissed, or does not warrant action.
 The complainant may, if they choose, appeal the decision of the Associate Dean, Student Affairs directly to the Student Affairs Committee.
 An effort will be made to resolve the matter by mutual agreement; - If an agreement is reached, then the Conciliator shall report his/her recommendation to the Student Affairs Committee.
-If the Student Affairs Committee agrees with the recommendation, then the Chair of the Student Affairs Committee will file a written report with the Office of the WCUCOM Dean.
-The individuals involved shall be notified electronically by the WCUCOM Dean that the complaint has been dismissed, or does not warrant action.
-The complainant may, if they choose, appeal the decision of the Associate Dean, Student Affairs directly to the Student Affairs Committee; - If no agreement is reached, or if the student fails to appear, the Associate Dean, Students Affairs or Conciliator shall refer the matter to the Student Affairs Committee; and - The Conciliator may speak at a Student Affairs Committee meeting regarding information received during the Conciliation Conference.
+If the Student Affairs Committee agrees with the recommendation, then the Chair of the Student Affairs Committee will file a written report with the repective Associate Dean or the designee.
+The individuals involved shall be notified electronically by the WCUCOM Dean that the parties have reached an

+- agreement; If no agreement is reached, or if the student fails to appear, the Associate Dean, Students Affairs or Conciliator shall refer the matter to the Student Affairs Committee; and - The Conciliator may speak at a Student Affairs Committee meeting regarding information received during the Conciliation Conference.